dlp3d-ai/dlp3d.ai/README.md

 ## Get Started

-Check out [Quick Start](https://dlp3d.readthedocs.io/en/latest/getting_started/quick_start.html) to deploy your own DLP3D locally!
+- Option 1: Check out **[Quick Start](https://dlp3d.readthedocs.io/en/latest/getting_started/quick_start.html)** to deploy your own DLP3D locally!
+You’ll need to provide your own API keys, but you’ll have complete freedom to modify, extend, and integrate the system into anything you like.

+- Option 2: Visit **[https://dlp3d.ai](https://dlp3d.ai/)** to to enjoy a ready-to-play hosted service — entirely free, including complimentary API access to selected providers (recommended for users in mainland China for the smoothest experience)!

 ## License and Copyrights